amarjit420/Astra/README.md

-# Astra
+# Astra DB
-AstraDB  code and scripts
+AstraDB  code and scripts using its Cassandra core and Vector DB capabilities